Kaiser-Yang/vimwiki/blog/2025/words.md

 To distort something means to change something so that it is false or wrong.

 The mirror distorted her reflection.

+# e/E

+## ethics

+Ethics are moral beliefs or rules about right or wrong.

+The act of stealing certainly doesn't go against some people's ethics.

 # f/F